White-Whale-Defi-Platform/white-whale-docs/gitbook/smart-contracts/procedures/create-osmosis-pool-interface.md

 {% endhint %}

 - Once you verified the code id, you can run the following command `$BINARY tx cosmwasmpool create-pool 641 '{"white_whale_pool": "osmo1..."}' $TXFLAG --from wallet`, where `white_whale_pool` in the instantiate message of the contract is the ww pool address you want to associate the interface with.
+This command can be triggered by any wallet, it doesn't need to be whitelisted anywhere.

 ## 3. Update the osmosis interface on the pool